-When we arrived, we realized sand and dust had swirled around the truck bed and found its way into the serving cooler.
-Apparently the top doesn’t fit all that tight on those round coolers, a fact also evident by the flatness of the warm, dirty beer.
+When we arrived, we realized sand and dust had swirled around the truck bed and found their way into the serving cooler.
+Apparently, the top doesn’t fit all that tight on those round coolers, a fact also evident by the flatness of the warm, dirty beer.

 And yet we drank that pale, fizzless, gritty liquid.
 Because it was free.

 I’ve graduated from that graduation weekend behavior.
 Not only am I not cheap enough to drink that nastiness the following day, but I’m too proud to drink a light beer like that when it’s cold, carbonated, and sediment-free.
 It seems I’ve found my way, or at least I’ve found a better beer.

 In addition to buying the occasional $22 bottle of beer, we avoid being cheap in a number of ways.
 A couple of the antonyms for cheap are generous and charitable, and we try to embrace those traits.

 We are generous at times.
 I feel like we host as many or more gatherings and parties as we attend.
 That may just speak to our popularity or lack thereof as infrequent invitees, but the presence of 5 or 6 home-brewed ales and ciders on draft in our basement may have something to do with our frequent hosting.